linux4sam/egt/docs/src/topics.md

 @section topics_threads Multiple Threads and Thread Safety

-The EGT API is not thread safe, but there are well defined ways provided and supported to use the EGT API in a multi-threaded application by following a couple simple rules.
+The EGT API is not thread safe, but there are well-defined ways provided and supported to use the EGT API in a multi-threaded application by following a couple simple rules.
 The thread the main egt::v1::EventLoop is started on, usually through egt::v1::Application::run(), must not be directly accessed by a separate